Malawi introduces 60-day amnesty for thieves who defrauded Govt

 “Pursuant to justice and restitution balancing act, The Attorney General also wishes to announce a 60-day general amnesty to all those who might have defrauded Government or illicitly acquired wealth whether through procurement fraud and corruption or otherwise, but willing to restitute or voluntarily surrender the said wealth within 60 days from the date hereof,” reads part of the statement.

-He added that the amnesty extends to suspects connected to the 77 Cashgate files that are currently before the prosecution authorities, the commercial banks that facilitated Cashgate and to the investigations connected with Mr. Zuneith Sattar.
+He added that the amnesty extends to people connected to the 77 Cashgate files that are currently before the prosecution authorities, commercial banks that facilitated Cashgate and to current investigations connected with a businessperson accused of stealing funds.

 Nyirenda further said that he will be giving the nation periodic updates on the matters.